LACNIC/barry/README.md

 # Forces Apache to work in the current directory.
 # (Cancels out some obnoxious chdir() it does during startup for some reason.)
 ServerRoot ${PWD}
-# Dumps the process ID to a file named "pid".
+# Dumps the process ID to a file named "apache2.pid".
-# We can later terminate the server with this, by running "kill $(cat pid)".
+# We can later terminate the server with this, by running "kill $(cat apache2.pid)".
-PidFile pid
+PidFile apache2.pid

 # Read this logfile if your server has trouble starting.
 ErrorLog logs/main.log